 “Always give people more than they expect to get….” – The quote is brandished across H.Wood’s website, and it’s the core concept behind everything they do.
-From sexy and spirited DJ-driven nightclubs to intimate eateries for an exclusive clientele, to whimsical retro atmospheres suitable for nights of celebration, Terzian, Toll and their team continue to refine and define nightlife in LA, and they’ve turned the Westside regions of the city into popular after dark destinations rivaling and often reigning over other trendy parts of town such as Downtown and Hollywood.
+From sexy and spirited DJ-driven nightclubs to intimate eateries for an exclusive clientele, to whimsical retro atmospheres suitable for nights of celebration, Terzian, Toll, and their team continue to refine and define nightlife in LA, and they’ve turned the Westside regions of the city into popular after dark destinations rivaling and often reigning over other trendy parts of town such as Downtown and Hollywood.

 Terzian got his start studying law and throwing parties for local sports teams on the side just out of his teens, then went on to manage one of the first superstar deejays, DJ AM, eventually working on a club with him in Hollywood and Las Vegas (LAX) before running his own.
 He had some temporary hits and misses in Hollywood, but didn’t find enduring success until focusing West (Santa Monica’s Shorebar, then the Beverly Hills-adjacent restaurant The Nice Guy and most notably, West Hollywood’s still-bustling Boosty Bellows with actor David Arquette).

 “I believe West Hollywood is the hub for the city of Los Angeles,” says Terzian.
-“As far as being a destination for seeking a combination of food, beverages and nightlife, over the past several years it has blossomed.
+“As far as being a destination for seeking a combination of food, beverages, and nightlife, over the past several years it has blossomed.
 The city itself supports the businesses and in turn the business owners want to keep pushing the city forward.”

-For Terzian, the push included turning the H.Wood Group into a full-fledged lifestyle company in 2008, and quickly expanding its nightlife and restaurant division, as well as corporate branding, real-estate development, event production and catering services.
-Thanks to famous friends and fans (Justin Bieber, The Kardashians, and Katy Perry to name a few) following, frequenting and getting photographed outside their establishments by LA paparazzi, H.Wood quickly garnered attention, press and crowds clamoring to get in, which allowed them to open more venues and hence, grow their empire.
+For Terzian, the push included turning the H.Wood Group into a full-fledged lifestyle company in 2008, and quickly expanding its nightlife and restaurant division, as well as corporate branding, real-estate development, event production, and catering services.
+Thanks to famous friends and fans (Justin Bieber, the Kardashians, and Katy Perry, to name a few) following, frequenting, and getting photographed outside their establishments by LA paparazzi, H.Wood quickly garnered attention, press, and crowds clamoring to get in, which allowed them to open more venues and hence, grow their empire.

 InStyle and Vogue magazine have dubbed H.Wood’s WeHo and Westside venues bonafide star magnets, but you don’t actually have to be a celebrity to enter most of them, at least on certain nights of the week.

-H Wood’s first live music venue is a partnership with Interscope records showcasing up and coming artists in a homey vintage-style atmosphere.
-The vibrant venue features state of the art sound brought in specifically music biz events and playback listening parties.
-To get in, check out their website and see which shows offer tickets, who’s playing and simply click “buy.“
+H.Wood’s first live music venue is a partnership with Interscope records showcasing up and coming artists in a homey vintage-style atmosphere.
+The vibrant venue features state of the art sound brought in specifically for music biz events and playback listening parties.
+To get in, check out their website and see which shows offer tickets, who’s playing, and simply click “buy.“

 The Nice Guy

 It’s a “members-only” eaterie popular with young Hollywood types and friends of the owners, but this dark and cozy place is surprisingly unpretentious.
-The general public may not make onto the members list, but reservations to eat there (usually early) are available via the website.
+The general public may not make it onto the members list, but reservations to eat there (usually early) are available via the website.

 The spot that started it all, H.Wood’s first lounge by beach features an extensive drink list, DJs, and a classy nautical ambiance.